 There is a diverse selection of craft beers and an extensive collection of whiskies, mainly from Kentucky and South Carolina, and rare scotches from Scotland, some fifteen years old.
 We sat back, enjoying a cocktail each, a Rum Punch and Smoked Manhattan with a bourbon base.

-If you are looking for an unusual Lowcountry menu in a Summerville restaurant, this is the place to come.
+If you are looking for an unusual Lowcountry menu through Summerville SC restaurants then this is the place to come.
 I have always been wary of Pork Rinds, but the plate set in front of us popped and crackled with freshness, and the rinds were delicious served with a pimento cheese ball.

 It wasn’t easy to choose between the items on the menu, but we both decided to order the Two-Meat Plate with Prime Beef Brisket as our primary choice.
 I added the succulent Chicken Wings to my plate.